 There were initial plans to go to the United States in 1975 to try to give his sales and career a boost, but those plans were shelved and John stayed in Australia.

 John travelled to Darwin in May to perform in a relief concert to aid victims of Cyclone Tracy.
 Although extremely popular, the record buying public

-In September 1975 John is seen as the bank robber Tom in an episode of the TV cop Series Division 4
+In September 1975 John guest stars as bank robber Tom in an episode of the TV Cop Series Division 4.

-to stifle their relationship and what once had been fun was now a chore.
-The rift that had been slowly growing between John and Darryl was complete nine years and three days after it started.
+to stifle the relationship between John and manager, Darryl Sambell.
+The rift that had been slowly growing between them ended the partnership nine years and three days after it started.
 On 12th January 1976, it was made public that John and Darryl had split.